magomimmo/modern-cljs/README.md

 ## [Tutorial 9 - DOM Manipulation][17]

-In this tutorial we'are going to face the need to programmatically manipulate DOM elements as a result of the occurrance of some DOM events.
+In this tutorial we'are going to face the need to programmatically manipulate DOM elements as a result of the occurrence of some DOM events.

 # License